th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/rhasspy.md

 # Intent Recognition

-the voice command is transcribed from Test_to_speech system and after that the intent needs to be recognition and as result, the rhasppy will produced a JSON event.
+the voice command is transcribed from Test_to_speech system and after that the intent needs to be recognized and as result, the rhasppy will produced a JSON event.
 The are different intent recognition system .
 Fsticuffs (if you plan  to recognize the voice from your training set, this will be the best), Fuzzywuzzy, Snips NLU (NLU -> Natural Language Understanding), RasaNLU, Mycroft Adapt (Not supported yet in 2.5),